 University of Illinois at Urbana-Champaign

-Qualified senior candidates may also be considered for tenured full Professor positions as part of the Grainger Engineering Breakthroughs Initiative, which is backed by a $100-million gift from the Grainger Foundation.
-Over the next few years, more than 35 new endowed professorships and chairs will be established, which will provide incredible opportunities for world-renowned researchers.
-More information regarding the Grainger Initiative can be found at http://graingerinitiative.engineering.illinois.edu/.
+Qualified senior candidates may also be considered for tenured Associate Professor and Full Professor positions as part of the Grainger Engineering Breakthroughs Initiative in which new endowed professorships and chairs will be established in areas of strategic interest to The Grainger College of Engineering.
+Such areas include, but are not limited to, quantum, big data, machine learning, and robotics.
+More information about the Grainger Initiative can be found at https://grainger.illinois.edu/research/grainger-breakthroughs.

-Application review and interviewing will begin immediately, and early applications before November 25, 2018 are strongly encouraged.
-All applications received before January 4, 2019 will receive full consideration, and no hiring decision will be made until after that date.
+Application review and interviewing will begin immediately.
+All applications received before March 15, 2021 will receive full consideration.
 Salary will be commensurate with qualifications.
-Preferred starting date is August 16, 2019, but is negotiable.
-Applications can be submitted by going to http://jobs.illinois.edu and uploading a cover letter, CV, research statement, teaching statement, and a statement on commitment to diversity, along with names of at least three references who will be contacted to provide letters.
+Preferred starting date is August 16, 2021 but is negotiable.
+Applications can be submitted by going to http://jobs.illinois.edu and uploading a cover letter, CV, research statement, teaching statement, and a statement on commitment to diversity, along with names and contact information of at least three references who will be contacted to provide letters.
 The statement on diversity should address past and/or potential contributions to diversity, equity, and inclusion through research, teaching, and/or service.
 Applicants who desire confidentiality should explicitly mention this in the first paragraph of their cover letter.
-For inquiry, please call 217-333-3426 or email HR@cs.illinois.edu.
+For inquiry, please call 217-333- 3426 or email HR@cs.illinois.edu.

 The University of Illinois conducts criminal background checks on all job candidates upon acceptance of a contingent offer.